GRANITE & NATURAL STONES

 Face-grain Hard Maple with a coat of clear, food grade mineral oil brings out the natural beauty of this light, honey-colored wood, giving your kitchen countertop or island an beautiful, natural look and feel.
 Easy to clean, easy to maintain and ages well with decades of use.

 We have added the natural beauty of wood butcher block islands and countertops to our line of products so that you can make the perfect accent to your kitchen.
 Our wood is domestically grown, locally fabricated and DOES NOT HAVE ANY butt joints in the surface of the countertop or island.
 Countertops are 1.25” thick and in lengths available up to 12’ and widths to 8’.
-Our butcher block is sealed with food grade mineral oil or vegetable oil and will provide years of lasting beauty in your kitchen.
+In kitchen applications, our butcher block is sealed Waterlox®, one of the most trusted names in tung oil wood sealers.
+For food preparation areas only, we will treat with food grade mineral oil or vegetable oil, providing years of lasting beauty in your kitchen.
 Choose from: Hard Maple, White Oak, Hickory or Walnut.

 Maple Butcher Block